From our IVF fertility clinics in Cambridge, Colchester, and Norwich, embryo freezing treatment can help you to keep your options open for the future.

-If you are facing medical treatment that could compromise your future fertility, embryo freezing is a way to keep open your options for having a child of your own in the future.
+If you are facing medical treatment that could compromise your fertility, embryo freezing allows you to still have the option of having a child of your own in the future.

 How does it work?